 11. Start your songs from different places

 I’ve tried them all and the one that works best for me is coming up with the lyrics and the melody at the same time.

-This may or may not be what works best for you, thus it’s a good idea to experiment with starting your songs from different places.
+This may or may not be what works best for you, so it’s a good idea to experiment with beginning your songs from different places.

 Doing so, also helps you train your creativity since you’re approaching the songwriting process from different angles.